Jay Smith (Christian apologist)

-Jay Smith (born 1953) is an American Christian evangelist.
-Since 1983, he has been a full-time missionary with the Brethren in Christ Mission with a focus on apologetics and polemics among the Muslims of London.
+Jay Smith (born 1953) is an American polemicist of Islam.
+Since 1983, he has been a full-time missionary with the Brethren in Christ Church with a focus on apologetics and polemics among the Muslims of London.

 Biography

 Early life

 Smith was born in India to Brethren in Christ missionaries and attended Woodstock School in India.
 His grandparents were also missionaries.
-He earned a B.A. from Messiah College and then a Masters of Divinity from Eastern Baptist Theological Seminary in apologetics.
-He has also earned an M.A. in Islamics from the Fuller Theological Seminary, and a PhD in apologetics and Polemics from the Melbourne School of Theology.
+He earned a BA from Messiah College and then a Masters of Divinity from Eastern Baptist Theological Seminary in apologetics.
+He has also earned an MA in Islamics from the Fuller Theological Seminary, and a PhD in apologetics and polemics from the Melbourne School of Theology.